rosenbr/pachy-gotchi/README.md

     -Wrote function to place an HTML element when specific values for HEB are met

 Part 6: Animations and Pet Growth
-    -
+    -Added new img tags to HTML for baby, teen and adult -Wrote functions to cylce through them at specified intervals -